nathandyer/nathandyer.github.io/_posts/2025-10-14-minimalist-phone.md

 * Bank app (not featured in screenshot) - Mainly used for moving money from savings to checking when I've overspent

-* Ice Cubes - an open source Mastodon client.
+* Ice Cubes - An open source Mastodon client.
 This is really the only app I use for entertainment on my phone, and I only use it when I'm away from home.

-* DuckDuckGo - just a quick ephemeral browser for the random occasional search / lookup
+* DuckDuckGo - Just a quick ephemeral browser for the random occasional search / lookup

-* Overcasts - for podcasts
+* Overcasts - For podcasts

-* Signal - for messaging
+* Signal - For messaging

 These are the only apps I use regularly.
 I don't have many other apps on my phone, apart from a couple convenience apps that I use for order pickup, ordering food, etc.